Can Cats Eat Cherries

 The digestive system of the cat is unable to digest this natural sugar and excessive accumulation in the body can have a negative impact on the cat.

-However, feeding your feline small amount of unpitted cherries is not bad and it should be done once as a cat treat.
+However, feeding your feline a small amount of unpitted cherries is not bad and it should be done once as a cat treat.

-Besides that, cats are obligate carnivores and they do not health benefit much from cherries as human beings.
+Besides that, cats are obligate carnivores and they do not benefit much from cherries as human beings.

 Is It Good For Cats To Eat Cherries?